LouisJackman/language-x/README.md

 * Reduces magic, as compile-time metaprogramming cannot happen at random points during a running application unless `eval` exists.
 * Improves performance as metaprogramming is done at compile-time.
-* Reduces native binary size, since such information does not need to be bundled.

-The compiler:
-* Write it in itself, so no runtime needed to run compiler or REPL.
-* Bootstrap the first version by translating to Java.
-* Slowly reimplement needed runtime features in the language itself; removing ties from the JVM to allow translation to lower-level forms.
-* Use LLVM to compile to native code in the proper version.
-* The GC and runtime system will need to be disabled for the implementing the runtime in itself.
-Access to native APIs like `malloc` and `free` will be needed.
-* Consider the interplay between userland preemptive switching and native compilation.
-If the VM must manage opcode execution counts, it might _need_ to be an interpreter.
-Could we add yield points into generated code?
-Go's approach might be more pragmatic here, but its loss of in-function preemption and goroutine stopping is an issue.

 The VM:
-* Non-existent for the first bootstrapping version of the language.
-Just borrow the JVM.
 * It will probably be heavily BEAM-inspired.
 * Must do tail call elimination.
 * No mutable data except the execution of tasks over time.
 * Lightweight processes.
 Immutability means changes can only be sent via messages.
-* Initial toy implementation to use JVM threads.
+* Initial toy implementation to use threads.
 Real implementation can use userland scheduler with remote process support.
 * To handle remote processes, Tasks need node IDs.
 * ...and nodes need network addresses or localhost.
 * Per-task GC in theory; probably global GC in first implementation for